shrx/fo/README.md

 Prerequisites, dependencies
 ---------------------------
 You need to have [ksh][1] installed.
-Yhe script doesn't work in bash because changes to variables are lost within a piped process.
+The script doesn't work in bash because changes to variables are lost within a piped process.
 You can read a discussion about this [here][2].

 [1]: http://www.kornshell.com/
 [2]: http://ubuntuforums.org/showthread.php?t=312017